Why Increase Government Dependency?

 As mentioned above, by hooking more people into the welfare-state programs, we see an increase in government dependency.

 If you rely on food stamps, you will never vote for someone that says they want to increase restrictions on food stamps, even if it is something reasonable.
-Something reasonable like enforcing drug testing to ensure their not spending the food stamp money on an illegal addiction.
+Something reasonable, like enforcing drug testing to ensure they’re not spending the food stamp money on an illegal addiction.

-The number of examples are endless.
-But any type of welfare program will increase dependency, unless only used in exceptional circumstances.
+The number of examples is endless.
+But any type of welfare program will increase dependency, unless only used in exceptional circumstances or with time-limits.

 Destruction of Voluntary Associations